 Broken down into four areas, the solution includes a focus on decision-making, positional awareness, in-game scenarios and timed training tasks.
 Ultimately, the aim is to improve tactical knowledge and reaction times, while also allowing players to step into the boots of their colleagues to see situations differently.

 Smaller clubs can see the benefit, too.
 Blackpool FC coaches are using a similar programme, with Manager Gary Bowyer reporting benefits across the board, ranging from coaching, rehab and team-building, and players themselves noticing improvements in awareness and decision-making.

 In the mixer.

 Olympic teams and World Champions are moving quickly to integrate immersive training into the routines of athletes.
 That is an encouraging sign, but we should not get ahead of ourselves just yet.
-While some solutions are already making a difference, XR still requires advances in areas such as data capturing to make immersive training more viable for sports organisations - and that is before we discuss variables such as the sport itself and cost.
+There are solutions already making a difference, but XR could yet benefit from further advances in areas such as data capturing.

 Can virtual reality really make a difference to elite athletes?
 Tell us your thoughts in our comments section below or tweet us, @hedgehoglab.

 Want to know how organisations in other sectors are embracing immersive training?
 Check out this list of the 5 most impressive uses crafted by our Chief XR Officer, Shaun Allan.